Meteor-Community-Packages/meteor-autoform/README.md

 the object will be perfect for your needs.
 However, you might find that you want to modify the object in some way.
 For example, you might want to add the current user's ID to a document before it is inserted.
-To do this, you can define a function to be called after the form data is gathered into an object, but before the object is validated or submitted.
+To do this, you can define a function to be called after the form data is gathered into an object, but before the object is validated and submitted.

 ### MyCollection2.beforeInsert